jesse-kaufman/eslint-config/README.md

         - **Props / Events:**
             - _Enforces camelcase for props / custom event names_
             - _Enforces using shorthand for true boolean props (e.g.: `boolProp` instead of `:boolProp="true"`)_
-            - _Ensures Boolean types are listed first for multi-type props (so props default to boolean to allow previous bullet point to work properly)_
+            - _Ensures Boolean types are listed first for multi-type props_
+                - _So props default to boolean to allow previous bullet point to work properly_
         - **Template Formatting:**
             - _Enforces `type="..."` on all `<button />` elements_
             - _Disables max attributes per line for improved wrapping_